hushidong/biblatex-map/readme.md

 ```

 output bib file is generated automatically,
-if  an aux file is set ,the entries in output file was restricted to the references in aux file.
+if an aux file is given ,the entries in output file are restricted to the references in aux file.

-modifications wanted to do are set in `biblatex-map.py` too, please set the json formatted argument `sourcemaps`:
+modifications wanted to be done are set in `biblatex-map.py` too, please set the json formatted argument `sourcemaps`:

 ```
 #the SOURCE maps is consist of all the modification maps